Table of Contents

 1. Checklist for Assessing Applicants' Diversity Skills

 1. If the search committee cannot determine if an applicant possesses the requisite commitment and/or experience promoting a diverse workforce, the search committee may elect to conduct a telephone screening call to confirm whether the applicant meets the requisite qualifications.
-Note: this search committee action does not require pre-approval from the office of the Office of Institutional Equity, Equity Compliance.
+Note: this search committee action does not require pre-approval from the office of the Office of Civil Rights Compliance, Equity Compliance.

 Preparing the Pre-Interview Report